jaxonpickett/go-struct-generator/README.md

 Also included is a little golang script for validating the output of the go-struct-generator.
 Just replace the included structs with your own output, replace the value of the raw string `jsontest` with the json string you are attempting to convert, and run `go run GoTester.go`.
 The script will attempt to Unmarshal the json string into the generated structs, and then Marshal the results back into a json object.

+Tested using Node version v0.12.7, results with other versions may vary.